-- Tooth decay and fractures, also referred to as “meth mouth”.
+- Tooth decay and fractures, also referred to as “meth mouth.”

-Combined Effects of Using Alcohol with Meth
+Combined Effects of Using Alcohol With Meth

 The combination of meth and alcohol is a particularly dangerous one.
-Meth conceals the user’s perception of drunkenness, so meth users who drink will often continue to do so far beyond the safe or normal amount.
+Meth conceals the user’s perception of drunkenness, so meth users who drink will often continue to do so far beyond a safe or normal amount.
 This can result in blood or alcohol poisoning, which can be deadly.

-The presence of alcohol alongside meth also increases blood pressure more than when either is used on its own.
+The presence of alcohol alongside meth also increases blood pressure more than it rises when either is used on its own.
 This can precipitate a cardiac arrest or stroke.
 Chronic methamphetamine use can cause heart failure, while long-term alcohol consumption may cause irregular heart beats, high blood pressure, or heart muscle dysfunction.

 There are many problems that can stem from using alcohol and meth together, including: